tuks1993/PosixThreadpoolexampleForGithub/README.md

 Call Init method of cEventThreadlPool this class i/p
 a) Number of worker thread you want to create
-b) Pass address of function that you want to call once data added in queue.
+b) Pass address of function that you want to call by worker thread.

 Step3:
   Call Deinit of cEventThreadlPool class.